IMS Online Schedule

 Available On-Demand

-The 30-Day Meditation Challenge will help you establish your practice by following IMS founding teacher Joseph Goldstein’s book The Experience of Insight: A Simple and Direct Guide to Buddhist Meditation, which offers one practice topic per day for 30 days.
-Our challenge began on January 2, 2023, with a live talk from Joseph on starting, maintaining, and deepening a daily meditation practice.
-He responded to pre-submitted questions during this introductory session.
-Over the following 29 days, IMS teachers Devon HaseRachel Lewis, and Tuere Sala led guided online meditations, beginning each session with instructions and a reflection from the book.
+The 30-Day practice of Buddhist wisdom teachings will help you establish your practice by following IMS founding teacher Joseph Goldstein’s book The Experience of Insight: A Simple and Direct Guide to Buddhist Meditation, which offers one practice topic per day for 30 days.
+Our program began on December 30, 2023, with a live talk from Joseph on starting, maintaining, and deepening a daily meditation practice.
+He also responded to pre-submitted questions during this introductory session.
+Over the following days, IMS teachers Devon HaseRachel Lewis, and Tuere Sala led guided online meditations, beginning each session with instructions and a reflection from the book.

 We recommend that you purchase your own copy of The Experience of Insight: A Simple and Direct Guide to Buddhist Meditation to follow along and deepen your experience throughout the month.
 An audiobook version is also available.